bencmbrook/certificate-authority/readme.md

 ## Overview

 This script creates a trusted CA on your Mac and signs new trusted certificates with it.
 These are modern certificates that will pass modern browsers' heightened requirements.
+This is similar in function to [mkcert](https://github.com/FiloSottile/mkcert) but more easily configured using [OpenSSL .cnf files](https://github.com/openssl/openssl/blob/master/apps/openssl.cnf).

 ### Usage
 Run `bash gen-certs.sh` and you'll be walked through the rest.
 Mac will ask for your password to add the CA to your keychain.